Baldwinsville in Onondaga County, New York — The American Northeast (Mid-Atlantic)

 Location.
 43° 10.113′ N, 76° 18.023′ W. Marker is in Baldwinsville, New York, in Onondaga County.
 Touch for map.
 Marker is at or near this postal address: 8233 NY-631, Baldwinsville NY 13027, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 On This Hill (approx. 0.7 miles away); Willett Tract (approx. 1.1 miles away); Log Cabin Site (approx. 1.8 miles away); The Old Yard (approx. 2.1 miles away); Nathan Teall (approx. 2.1 miles away); Mrs. I.L.
-Crego House (approx. 2.8 miles away); Pine Plains (approx. 5.3 miles away); Syracuse Area (approx. 5.4 miles away).
+Crego House (approx. 2.8 miles away); Onondaga Lake Milestones (approx. 4.6 miles away); The Resort Era (approx. 4.6 miles away).
 Touch for a list and map of all markers in Baldwinsville.

 Regarding World War II.
 As the United States mobilized for the Second World War, military production increased significantly.
 Factories sprung up across the nation and workers produced uniforms, ammunition, weapons, and vehicles.
 At this site in the Town of Lysander once stood the New York Ordnance Works.
 From 1942 to 1945, this munitions plant produced ammonium picrate or Dunnite aka "Explosive D” which was used in armor piercing shells during WWII.
 After the war the Ordnance Works ceased production and was abandoned; little by little it was dismantled.
 Today there is only a small remnant that still exists.

 Credits.
 This page was last revised on May 1, 2019.
-This page originally submitted on April 30, 2019, by Deryn Pomeroy of Syracuse, New York.
-This page has been viewed 78 times since then.
+It was originally submitted on April 30, 2019, by Deryn Pomeroy of Syracuse, New York.
+This page has been viewed 112 times since then and 22 times this year.
 Photo 1. submitted on April 30, 2019, by Deryn Pomeroy of Syracuse, New York. • Andrew Ruppenstein was the editor who published this page.